Glow on the go: The ultimate skincare travel kit for your next trip

 How does travelling affect your skin?

-Your skin needs to stay hydrated and nourished always — something that can get compromised amid a packed itinerary.
-Travelling also results in a sudden change in diet and sleep patterns, the effect of which can often be seen under your eyes.
+Your skin also needs to stay hydrated and nourished always — something that can get compromised amid a packed itinerary.
+Travelling also demands a sudden change in diet and sleep patterns, the effect of which can often be seen under your eyes.

 All these factors, if not paid attention to, can wreak irrevocable damage on your skin and that is why it is so important to have a travel skincare routine.